 - PTZ cameras are opposite of fixed camera you can control a PTZ security camera using your hands or automatically.

-4. Box vs. Dome IP Cameras : Box IP cameras is for Indore and dome IP cameras is for outdore.
+4. Box vs. Dome IP Cameras : Box IP cameras is for indoore and dome IP cameras is for outdoors.
 Dome IP cameras can be easily hidden from people making it easier to get video footage of all activities.

 - Box IP cameras can be easily noticed from all angles or direction.
 It becomes easier for the intruders to find all cameras and break or steal them.

-5. Day and Night IP Cameras : Day cameras used to areas in the daytime.
+5. Day and Night IP Cameras : Day cameras used to are used in the daytime.
 However, if you want night time surveillance as well, then you must invest in a camera that gives you crystal clear pictures of objects at night or in low light condition.

 6. Megapixel IP Cameras : Megapixel cameras have high-resolution lens to produce comprehensive images.
 The minimum resolution of a megapixel IP camera is 1280×1024 pixels.